Beatsteaks

-The Beatsteaks are a German rock band from Berlin, formed in 1995.
+The Beatsteaks is a German alternative rock and punk rock band from Berlin, formed in 1995.
+Known for their energetic performances and distinctive sound, they have become one of the most commercially successful German punk rock groups, often mentioned alongside Die Toten Hosen and Die Ärzte.
+Over the years, the Beatsteaks have released several critically-acclaimed and commercially-successful albums, blending punk rock's raw energy with alternative rock's melodic elements.
+Their live-shows are particularly celebrated for their high energy and crowd interaction.

 History

-Peter Baumann, Stefan Hircher, Alexander Rosswaag and Bernd Kurtzke founded Beatsteaks in 1995.
+Peter Baumann, Stefan Hircher, Alexander Rosswaag, and Bernd Kurtzke founded Beatsteaks in 1995.
 Shortly afterwards, Arnim Teutoburg-Weiß joined the band as singer and additional guitarist.
 In 1996, the band won a local music competition in SO36 and played as opening act for the Sex Pistols at a concert in Berlin.
 This was also the band's tenth live performance.

 In 1997, the band recorded their first album 48/49, named after the number of their rehearsal space.
 It contains several songs in German, while the more recent albums are in English.
 In 1999 they released their second album, Launched, on the American punk label Epitaph Records.
 Thomas Götz had joined the band on drums, while on bass, Torsten Scholz replaced Alexander in 2000.
-This was followed by tours with Bad Religion, Die Ärzte and Die Toten Hosen, bringing the band to a wider audience.
+This was followed by tours with Bad Religion, Die Ärzte, and Die Toten Hosen, bringing the band to a wider audience.

 In 2002, they released their third album Living Targets.
-From this album, Beatsteaks released their first two singles "Let Me In" and "Summer".
+From this album, Beatsteaks released their first two singles "Let me in" and "Summer".
 At the end of 2002, the band played a concert at the Columbiahalle in Berlin and recorded the EP Wohnzimmer.
 Ticket holders for the Berlin concert each received a 'free' copy of the EP.

 German band Die Ärzte mentioned the Beatsteaks in their 2003 song "Unrockbar", which brought increased attention to the Beatsteaks: "Wie kannst du bei den Beatsteaks ruhig sitzen bleiben, wenn dir doch Schlagersänger Tränen in die Augen treiben?" ("How can you remain unmoved by the Beatsteaks, while Schlager singers bring tears to your eyes?").

-Their breakthrough was achieved in Berlin in 2004 with the album Smack Smash, and particularly with the second single "I Don't Care as Long as You Sing" with which they won the MTV European Music Awards 2004 in the category Best German Act.
+Their breakthrough was achieved in Berlin in 2004 with the album Smack Smash, and particularly with the second single "I don't care as long as you sing" with which they won the MTV European Music Awards 2004 in the category Best German Act.
 At the end of 2005, they released the double DVD B-Seite, which included a self-produced documentary on the band's history, a compilation of several concerts, and music videos of the band up to this point.
 In 2006, they played a short summer tour, consisting of three concerts and two festival performances.
 Following the release of the preliminary single "Jane Became Insane" on 9 March 2007, their fifth album, .limbo messiah, appeared on 30 March 2007.